yiqu/yiqu.github.io/_posts/2019-12-18-npx-and-npm.md

 #### Conclusion

-So in summary, when should I use npx? npx should be used when you want to execute a package or module (that was not previously installed) once and not care to use it again in the future.
+So in summary, when should I use <code>npx</code>? <code>npx</code> should be used when you want to execute a package or module (that was not previously installed) once and not care to use it again in the future.

+*Bonus: installing npm packages globally most times requires sudo (administrative user right).
+With <code>npx</code> you can simply run a node executable anywhere without sudo.*